 Millicent Scarlett, biography

-Ms. Scarlett currently resides in Maryland, and is an Adjunct professor, and Voice Area Facilitator at George Washington University in DC.
-She also is one of the voice teachers for Washington National Opera’s Summer Institute, and Interim Music Director at University United Methodist Church in College Park, MD.
+Ms. Scarlett is a winner of numerous awards, most notably The Luciano Pavarotti International Competition, and a National Semi-Finalist at the Metropolitan Opera.
+She currently is an Adjunct Professor of Voice, and the Facilitator of Voice at George Washington University.
+She is one of the voice teachers for Washington National Opera’s Summer Institute, and is the Director of Music at University United Methodist Church in College Park, MD.